pwright/apicurio-api-hello-world/README.md

 ## Step 4: Populate the Registry

 The `data1.json` file defines an AVRO schema.
+Posting this file to the API creates an artifact.
 You can define a group `my-group` as you submit it to the API.
+Alternatively, replace `my-group` with `default` to not associate the artifact with a group.

 _**Registry:**_